OpenStackweb/osf-website/src/pages/openinfra-summit/summit-faq.md

 Yes, refunds and ticket transfers will be processed until May 26, 2023 at 11:59pm PT.

 **The link I had for OpenInfra Summit registration requires a password.
 How do I register?** <br>
 In an effort to leverage more open source solutions, we are now using an open source tool for OpenInfra Summit registration.
-You can register here: [vancouver2023.openinfra.dev](https://vancouver2023.openinfra.dev/)

 **Are there any discounted hotel blocks available for OpenInfra Summit attendees?** <br>
 There are not discounted hotel blocks available for the OpenInfra Summit, but we have collected several hotels with availability that are walkable to the Vancouver Convention Centre.